sensu/sensu-docs/content/sensu-go/5.16/reference/agent.md

 | events-burst-limit | |
 --------------|------
-description   | Maximum amount of burst allowed in a rate interval for the [agent events API](#events-post). type          | Integer default       | `10` example       | {{< highlight shell >}}# Command line example
+description   | Maximum amount of burst allowed in a rate interval for the [agent events API][50]. type          | Integer default       | `10` example       | {{< highlight shell >}}# Command line example